mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 <details><summary>Click to view/hide this section</summary>
 <p>
-Next is a quick verification that the UML model can be dpeloyed to MarkLogic as part of the build process.
+Next is a quick verification that the UML model can be deployed to MarkLogic as part of the build process.
 This gives the data architect the assurance that the model "works in ML."
 It gives the developer a first look at the model and how it is represented in ML.
 It gives the build person knowledge of the steps to deploy the UML model to ML.

 We won't have any actual DHF code when this step completes.
 That comes later.
 But we will have proved that our UML model can be transformed to Entity Services.
 And with that assurance, we're off and running with ES-based development.

-First, the build person modifies the build.gradle and gradle.properties files.
+First, the build person modifies the build.gradle and gradle.properties files created in Step 1.
+Put on your build person hat and make the following edits:

-- To build.gradle, the build person adds the following code:
+- To build.gradle, add the following code at the end:

+task prepHRModel(type: Copy) {
+    from "data/papyrus/EmployeeHubModel/EmployeeHubModel.uml"
+    into "data/model"
+    rename '(.*).uml', '$1.xml'
+}

+task runUML2ESDeploy(type: GradleBuild) {
+  buildFile = "uml2es4dhf.gradle"
+  tasks = ["uDeployModel"]
+}

+task deployHRModel() {
+  dependsOn "prepHRModel"
+  dependsOn "runUML2ESDeploy"
+  tasks.findByName('runUML2ESDeploy').mustRunAfter 'prepHRModel'
+}

-- To gradle.properties, the build person adds:
+- To gradle.properties, add the following line at the end:

 modelName=EmployeeHubModel

 If you're not sure you did this correctly, look at pre-cooked files [employeeHubLab/step3/build.gradle](employeeHubLab/step3/build.gradle) and [employeeHubLab/step3/gradle.properties](employeeHubLab/step3/gradle.properties).

+To transform the UML model to Entity Services and deploy it to MarkLogic, you, still in the role of build person, runs the following from the command line in the gradle project folder you created in Step 1.

+gradle -i deployHRModel

+That command should run successfully.
+You should see "BUILD SUCCESSFUL" when its completes.
+To check what it did, go into the Query Console and navigate to the xmi2es-tutorials-empHub-FINAL database.
+Click on Explore.
+Among the documents created are the following:

+- /marklogic.com/entity-services/models/EmployeeHubModel.json (The deployed ES model.
+We'll come back to this in a moment.)
+- /xmi2es/extension/EmployeeHubModel.ttl (Semantic triples that extend our ES model)
+- /xmi2es/gen/EmployeeHubModel/lib.xqy (Initial generated code from the model.
+We'll come back to this in a moment.)
+- /xmi2es/findings/EmployeeHubModel.xml (Problems found during transformation.
+Stop and open this up.
+Check to make sure it reports no issues.)
+- /xmi2es/xmi/EmployeeHubModel.xml (The original UML model as an XMI document)

+- In Query Console, open a tab of type SPARQL, point to the final DB, run the following query, and verify you get any results.
+This means the ES model is in FINAL and its semantic metadata is populated.

+select * where {?s ?o ?p}

+Among the results, you should see the following:
+- <http://com.marklogic.es.uml.hr/HR-0.0.1/Employee> <http://marklogic.com/entity-services#property> http://com.marklogic.es.uml.hr/HR-0.0.1/Employee/emails> from basic ES model
+- <http://com.marklogic.es.uml.hr/HR-0.0.1/Employee/memberOf> <http://marklogic.com/xmi2es/xes#relationship>  "association" from the extended ES model

 </p>